syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 Acq*Knowledge* should already be up and ready to collect data.
 If it is not, you must disconnect the BioNomadix unit from the participant and set it up now before you proceed.

-1. Bring up the lab log side-by-side with the Acq*Knowledge* graph.
+1. Bring up the `CIPI_F15` lab log (bookmarked in Chrome) side-by-side with the Acq*Knowledge* graph.
 2. Press START to begin the Acq*Knowledge* recording before advancing SuperLab.
 3. Monitor the data recording in Acq*Knowledge* for 30 seconds to make sure it is collecting properly (when in doubt, refer to the BIOPAC Manual.
 4. After Superlab is advanced, the participant will be prompted by the soundcheck to take a deep breath.
 This should s(t)imulate an EDA event.
 If it does not, make a note in the lab log.
 5. After the first set of videos ends and the instruction screen appears, peek through the blinds to make sure that the participant is answering the Qualtrics survey on the laptop.
 When they are finished (the laptop lid is pushed down and the bell is rung), advance the stimulus by pressing the spacebar on the SuperLab iMac.
-6. Repeat step 4 after the second set of videos
+6. Repeat step 5 after the second set of videos
 7. **DISCUSSION STIMULUS**
     a.
 The participant thinks that they are preparing for a political conversation.
 Give them until the end of the stimulus to prepare.
     b.
 After the stimulus, knock on the door, enter the room, close the door after you, and perform the deception according to the following script: